Mimicry in vertebrates: Batesian

 Batesian mimicry is a form of defense that allows a harmless species to mimic the appearance of a toxic, noxious, or harmful species to protect itself from predators.
 By mimicking the appearance of a harmful species, a predator is less likely to attack the species due to its awareness of the signal of warning color patterns.
 Batesian mimicry occurs in multiple vertebrates, but is less prevalent in mammals due to a relative rarity of well-marked harmful models.
 However, this form of mimicry is prevalent in snakes and frogs, where chemical defense has coevolved with distinct coloration.
 Still, mammals have evolved Batesian mimicry systems where particularly powerful or harmful models exist.

 For example, Batesian mimicry may occur in cheetah cubs.
 They replicate the appearance of a sympatric species, the honey badger (Mellivora capensis).
 The honey badger has a white or silvery back with a black or brownish underbelly and grows to a body length of about three feet long and ten inches high.
 As cubs, cheetahs have the same reverse-countershading color pattern and are roughly the same size.
 Due to this conspicuous coloration, potential predators like lions and birds of prey are less likely to hunt cheetah cubs, as from a distance they appear to be honey badgers.
-Honey badgers make an effective model because their aggressive nature and glands on their tails that produce a noxious fluid enable them to deter predators up to 10x its size.
+Honey badgers make an effective model because their aggressive nature and glands on their tails that produce a noxious fluid enable them to deter predators up to 10x their size.

 Batesian mimicry also occurs in the scarlet kingsnake.
 This species resembles the venomous coral snake, sharing a pattern of red, black, and yellow bands.
 Although the order of the color rings differ between the two snakes, from a distance a predator can easily mistake the scarlet kingsnake for its venomous model.